swearingenmj/swearingenmj/README.md

 - Embedded Software Intern @ Wind River Software
 - Calculus Tutor for OSU-C
-- Purchaser and Data Analyst for El Cap, Inc.
 - Pastry Chef (to fund my croissant habit)

 ### What am I about?